-Prior to March 2014, other than with respect to Mr. Sparks, if any payments or benefits in connection with a change in control (as defined in Section 280G of the Internal Revenue Code) would be subject to the "golden parachute" excise tax under federal income tax rules (the "excise tax"), we would pay an additional amount to the named executive officer to cover the excise tax and any other excise and income taxes resulting from this payment.
-However, other than with respect to Mr. Dreiling, if after receiving this payment the named executive officer's after-tax benefit would not be at least \$50,000 more than it would be without this payment, then this payment would not be made and the severance and other benefits due to the named executive officer would be reduced so that the excise tax is not imposed.
-In Mr. Sparks' case, his employment agreement provides for capped payments (taking into consideration all payments and benefits covered by Section 280G of the Internal Revenue Code) of \$1 less than the amount that would trigger the excise tax unless he signs a release and his after-tax benefit would be at least \$50,000 more than it would be without the payments being capped.
-In such case, his payments and benefits would not be capped and Mr. Sparks would be responsible for the payment of the excise tax.
+In the event of a change in control as defined in Section 280G of the Internal Revenue Code, each named executive officer's employment agreement provides for capped payments (taking into consideration all payments and benefits covered by Section 280G of the Internal Revenue Code) of \$1 less than the amount that would trigger the "golden parachute" excise tax under federal income tax rules (the "excise tax") unless, for each named executive officer other than Mr. Dreiling, he signs a release and, for all named executive officers, his after-tax benefit would be at least \$50,000 more than it would be without the payments being capped.
+In such case, such officer's payments and benefits would not be capped and such officer would be responsible for the payment of the excise tax.
 We would not pay any additional amount to cover the excise tax.
-The above scenarios are included in the table following this narrative since such table assumes the occurrence of the event as of January 31, 2014.